Armonccc/Python-CSV-Evaluator/README.md

 "Jimbo James",43.3,0.2,533
 "Nimbo Names",50.3,0.5,700
 "Party Sylvester",80.9,0.6,900
-You do not know the number of columns, headings, data etc.. before hand.
+You do not know the number of columns, headings, data, etc., beforehand.

 Write a script called script9.py which takes in an unlimited number of parameters.